 - By cheque against cleared funds in branch or by post.

-- By electronic payment in branch to your nominated account.
+- By electronic payment in branch to your nominated account (up to £50,000).

-- Via the myaccounts online service to your nominated account.
+- Via the myaccounts online service to your nominated account (up to £50,000).

-- By CHAPS for electronic payments to third parties.
+- By CHAPS for electronic payments to your nominated account (over £50,000).

 - Additional information